 1: Avoid Visiting Marrakesh During the Summer

-This is the first thing to do when thinking about them makes you want to hide under a blanket and maybe consider a move to the North Pole.
+This is the first thing to do when thinking about snakes makes you want to hide under a blanket and maybe consider a move to the North Pole.
 Not only is summer quite hot in the area, but also summer = snakes on the loose!
-To roam freely around the city, the ideal periods are either April to June or from September to October.
+For your to roam freely around the city, the ideal periods are either April to June or from September to October.
 The weather is warm enough for you to work on that tan.
 You can visit everything without being burned by the sun or soaked by rain.
-More important, snakes are more hesitant to show their ugly slit-noses during these periods, no matter how much the charmers play for them.
+More important, snakes are more hesitant to show their slit-noses during these periods, no matter how melodious their charmers’ ghaita (a wind instrument) can be.

 2 – Wear Long Pants and Covered-Toe Shoes